 ESA Education develops several different activities to support the integration of the space topic in the classroom, at primary and secondary levels.

-For teachers, ESA provides regular teacher training workshops at their facilities in ESTEC, the Netherlands, and in the ESA e-Robotics Lab, in Belgium.
-The workshops are open to teachers from all ESA Member and Associate States.
+For teachers, ESA provides regular teacher training workshops at their facilities in ESTEC, the Netherlands, and in the e-Technology Lab, ESEC - Galaxia, in Belgium.
+The workshops are open to teachers from all ESA Member States, Canada and Slovenia.

 |Date||Teacher training||Level||Application status||Deadline to submit applications|